 It is easier to dispose of trash when there is a place to do so while we handle that waste.
 Therefore, place a trashcan in every room in the home.
 The amount of actual trash removed from homes while decluttering is astonishing.
-Trash goes on the floor, under the bed, on the counter, and everywhere else when we don’t have accessible trashcans.
+Garbage goes on the floor, under the bed, on the counter, and everywhere else when we don’t have accessible trashcans.
 During the weekly cleaning day, take all trash out.

 Pay attention to when and how you experience the feeling that something no longer has a place in your life or your home.
 This feeling could be subtle as an energetic discrepancy in your body or noticeable, like clothing that does not fit.
 That’s the moment when you need to act.
 So take that thing out of your space.
 NOW.